 "The greatest threat that Israel faces, and frankly the greatest threat the world faces, is a nuclear Iran," Romney said.
 "One of the people running for president thinks it's OK for Iran to have a nuclear weapon.
 I don't.
 I don't trust the ayatollahs.
 I don't trust [Iranian President Mahmoud] Ahmadinejad.
 I don't trust those who backed Hamas and Hezbollah.
 I'm concerned that fissile material ultimately will find its way into the hands of terrorists and ultimately create mayhem in the world."

 Paul has said he would not bomb Iran to deter that nation's nuclear ambitions.

 Former House Speaker Newt Gingrich has gone so far as to say he wouldn't vote for Paul if he were to win the GOP nomination.
 But Romney said he would take Paul over a second-term Obama.

 "I disagree with Ron Paul on a number of issues," Romney told reporters in Clinton, Iowa.
 "I'm sure he disagrees with me on a number of issues, and that's part of what goes on in a campaign.
 But relative to President Obama, I like Ron Paul."

 A Paul victory in Iowa would probably not hurt Romney much, as Paul is not expected to be a serious threat through other states' presidential primaries, and Romney leads in the latest polls in the second state to vote, New Hampshire.

-Romney himself is downplaying expectations.
+Romney himself is downplaying expectations in Iowa.
 "I don't know where it's all going to end up.
 I'm not predicting a win here; I'd sure like to win in every state," Romney said.
 "I'd just want to do well here.
 I'm happy we're getting an enthusiastic response... (and) I feel like it will be (a) good strong showing."